philips-software/splunk-cf-logdrain/README.md

 ![splunk-cf-logdrain excalidraw](resources/splunk-cf-logdrain.excalidraw.svg)

 User deployable service which implements a pipeline consisting of a small Go app and a fluent-bit sidecar process.
-It presents a CF compatible logdrainer endpoint which accepts RFC5424 messages, forwards them to the fluent-bit sidecard process, which in turn forwards the log messages to splunk, done.
+It presents a CF compatible logdrainer endpoint which accepts RFC5424 messages, forwards them to the fluent-bit side-car process, which in turn forwards the log messages to splunk, done.

 ## Usage